-A few years ago, I was out with my friend Nicole, blabbering about weddings, and she brought it up.
+A few years ago, I was out with my friend Nicole, blabbering about weddings, and she brought up no decorating during Lent.
 She had a friend who planned her wedding and church ceremony, all blind to the fact that her wedding was happening during Lent.
 And that meant no decorations at the church.

 No white tulle pew bows.
 No flowers adorning the alter.
 Nope, nada, zippo, zilch.